doylesee/seems/README.md

 <!-- ***** -->

 <h2>3.
 Build your HTML Layouts via JS</h2>
-<p>Ensure that the following classes are referenced in the HTML code:</p>
 <p>Please ensure the following classes are correctly referenced in the HTML code:</p>
 <ul>
 	<li><code>seems-page-section</code>: for the element wrapping the entire layout</li>